 Toyama Memorial Museum

 Congratulations to Kawajima Town and the Toyama Memorial Museum for the designation of the old Toyama residence as an important cultural property of the country.
-This is one that is close to my heart as the very first place I visited after moving in to my new home in Saitama 13 years ago.
+This is one that is close to my heart.
+As it was the very first place I visited after moving in to my new home in Saitama in 2006.
 I revisited last year for the Dolls Festival display.

 When Gen-ichi bought his parent’s old house not only did he have the original building renovated, he also built additional wings to the house and an impressive gate complete with moat.
-Each wing was built in a different design and are connected by corridors.
+They built each wing in a different design and they connect by corridors.
 And each building and room within has something unique to offer.
 Upon completion and to this day, it is one of the most impressive architectural structures in the Hiki district of Saitama.

 In addition to the beautiful buildings there is a museum on the grounds that houses, among other things, six antiques that, like the house, are also cultural properties.
-The grounds themself are very impressive with beautiful gardens.
+The grounds themselves are very impressive with beautiful gardens that are particularly colorful in spring and autumn.
+They have some maple leaves that first turn orange, then red, in late Autumn.
 In spring they have two different traditional displays of Japanese dolls: hina in March and kabuto in May.

 Toyama Memorial Museum Information